 What is Revestive and what is it used for?

-Because the number of patients with short bowel disease is low, the disease is considered ‘rare’, and Revestive was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 11 December 2001.
+Because the number of patients with the condition is low, the disease is considered ‘rare’, and Revestive was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 11 December 2001.

 Revestive is given as an injection under the skin of the abdomen.
-The recommended dose is 0.05 mg per kilogram body weight once a day.
-The daily dose may be lowered if needed to reduce side effects.
-The daily dose should be reduced by half in patients with moderate or severely reduced kidney function.
+The recommended dose is 0.05 mg per kilogram body weight once a day, with the daily dose reduced by half in patients with moderate or severely reduced kidney function.
 If a benefit is not observed, treatment should be stopped.

 How does Revestive work?

 The active substance in Revestive, teduglutide, is similar to human glucagon-like peptide 2 (GLP-2), a hormone made in the gut that increases absorption of nutrients from the intestine.